tiendat3699/Easy-Text-Effects-for-Unity/Documentation/Documentation.md

 ## 📦 Installation

-Easiest way is to [install Easy Text Effects as a package](https://docs.unity3d.com/Manual/upm-ui-giturl.html).
+The easiest way is to [install Easy Text Effects as a package](https://docs.unity3d.com/Manual/upm-ui-giturl.html).

 1. Open **Window/Package Manager** in Unity.
 2. Click on the **+** button in the top left corner.